rjdsilv/buy-recipes/README.md

 Buy Recipes is an application that will allow people to buy their own recipes.

 ## Run this application locally
-To run this application locally, please follow the steps below.
+To run this application locally, please download and install Java 21 or newer and follow the steps below.

 ### 1. Install Postgresql
 Go to the [download Postgresql 17.5](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) link and download